bparanj/crystal/security/webapps/insecure-change.md

 - Absence of password confirmation: The WebApp does not require users to provide their current password or a confirmation of the new password, making it easier for attackers to change passwords without proper authorization.
 - Insufficient password hashing: The WebApp may store passwords in plain text or use weak hashing algorithms, making them vulnerable to database breaches or password cracking attempts.

-To mitigate these risks, it's important to implement secure password change mechanisms, including:
+To mitigate these risks, it's important to implement secure password change mechanisms, :

 - Enforcing strong password policies and validating password strength.
 - Requiring users to provide their current password and a confirmation of the new password.